 But just as in any modern city, there are also entertainments which have very little to do with tradition, and everything to do with fun.
 The clown was a street entertainer and balloon animal maker photographed at Asiatique - a very popular night market, restaurant and entertainment complex on the banks of the Chao Phraya River.

 Theme parks are also to be found around Bangkok.
-Ocean World is one such park, popular with locals, and especially with children - on my visit, coachloads of Thai school children were enjoying the animals and the shows.
+Safari World is one such park, popular with locals, and especially with children - on my visit, coachloads of Thai school children were enjoying the animals and the shows.

 The Monks of Buddhism

 95% of the Thai nation are Buddhists, and the temples of Buddhism are of course sacred religious institutions, but they are also an important attraction for visitors to the City of Bangkok.
 Thais practise the School of Buddhism which is known as Theravada, and the monks of Theravada, characteristically clad in orange or brown robes, will become a familiar sight for any visitors who spend time in Bangkok.
 In the streets and shops, they can be spoken to, but there are etiquettes to be followed, and they should be accorded respect.
 And in the temples they may be seen at prayer or at study, and providing one does not behave in an obtrusive and insensitive manner, tourists are free to wander around and photography is permitted of most subject matter, in most areas.